Eye Doctor in Woodcliff Lake

 Speak with your eye doctor about your medical history, genetic and lifestyle risk factors, and James Sinoway O.D. will provide guidance to help preserve your vision for an optimal quality of life.

-To schedule your eye exam, call James Tracey Eye Care in Midtown today!
+To schedule your eye exam, call James Tracey Eye Care in Woodcliff Lake today!

 - A: The American Optometric Association recommends that healthy, low-risk adults between the ages of 18-64 should have a comprehensive eye exam at least once every 2 years, or as directed by their eye doctor.
 High-risk individuals and adults aged 65 years and older should visit their optometrist annually for a comprehensive eye exam.